Cybersecurity Analytics and Operations, B.S. (Information Sciences and Technology)

 All incoming Schreyer Honors College first-year students at University Park will take ENGL 137H/CAS 137H in the fall semester and ENGL 138T/CAS 138T in the spring semester.
 These courses carry the GWS designation and satisfy a portion of that General Education requirement.
 If the student’s program prescribes GWS these courses will replace both ENGL 15/ENGL 30H and CAS 100A/CAS 100B/CAS 100C.
 Each course is 3 credits.

-Students pick one of the five tracks below or create a custom 3-course application focus.
+Students pick one of the seven tracks below or create a custom 3-course application focus.
 Students must pick three (3) credits at the 400 level.
 All nine (9) credits must be in the same application focus area.
 It is recommended that students use the application focus area list to select a course that meets a General Education requirement (GS/GHW) and serves as a prerequisite for more advanced coursework within the application focus.
 This course does not count as part of the 9 credits of application focus sequence.

 Application Development